Here, we detail the difference between solid and engineered wooden floors to help you decide which is best for you.Written by: Yarl Christie

 If you are looking to create a consistent look, an engineered wood floor would be a better option.

 Solid hardwood flooring is great to have, but the performance depends on the type of solid wood.
 For example, a pine floor is a poor selection for areas that experience heavy traffic or in kitchens and households with kids and active pets.
 In such spaces, denser woods are appropriate as they can handle scratches and dents better.
+It is easy to maintain solid wood flooring, with a weekly vacuum, and the ability to refurbish the planks should they get scratched.

 Whether you are looking to buy engineered wood floors or solid wood floors, Stories Flooring offers a fine selection of high-quality flooring from some of the best manufacturers from around the world.
 We encourage you to request free samples before you place your order so you can make an informed decision.